 So, where does barbershopping come into this?
 Well to me it’s obvious.
 Learning music is similar to learning another language.
 Learning all the various nuances of how to perform and sing better requires all the same brain exercises of learning a new language.
-When you add to the the requirements we have for exercising our hearing, levels of concentration, to say nothing of the physical as well as mental exercises we have to go through, it is not surprising that the outcome is that we live longer and healthier than those who just sit and watch the TV.
+When you add to that the requirements we have for exercising our hearing, levels of concentration, to say nothing of the physical as well as mental exercises we have to go through, it is not surprising that the outcome is that we live longer and healthier than those who just sit and watch the TV.

 So be grateful for discovering barbershop in the first place and set yourself the personal target of learning more about the art form if for no other reason than the knowledge that you will live a longer and more cogitative life.